 A good question is worth a million good answers

-The author Kevin Kelly thinks questioning will be one of the 12 trends shaping the future1.
+In his book The Inevitable, author Kevin Kelly thinks questioning will be one of the 12 trends shaping the future.
 Here he explains why:

 “A world of super smart ubiquitous answers encourages a quest for the perfect question.
 What makes a perfect question?
 Ironically the best questions are not questions that lead to answers, because answers are on their way to becoming cheap and plentiful.
 A good question is worth a million good answers. (…)